-- Thu Aug 24 - General meeting and program, a Frequency Calibration demo by Mike Michelson, KD8DZ, followed by a Backpack Project talk by John Buck, KD8RTP; New Albany Branch of the Columbus Public Library, 5:45 PM: gather to eat and socialize (brown bag your own food); 6:45 PM: short business meeting followed by presentation.
+- Thu Aug 24 - General meeting and program, a Backpack Project talk by John Buck, KD8RTP, and a Field Day slide show by Al Mecozzi, WA8LBZ; New Albany Branch of the Columbus Public Library, 5:45 PM: gather to eat and socialize (brown bag your own food); 6:45 PM: short business meeting followed by presentation.

 - Membership Application (PDF)

 - Meet the members of your CRES-ARC Executive Committee

 - VE exam FAQ for aspiring and upgrading hams